WindoTech/light-server-pug/README.md

 ## Config file

-Light-server also supports reading options from a config file.
+Light-server-pug also supports reading options from a config file.
 This might be useful if the command line is too long in your package.json.

 To use a config file, create a json file and use `-c/--config`.
 The config template is like this: